OlliHeikkonen/Tietokannat/README.md

 14. 4 ja 5 rivi on suoritettuja kursseja

-15. SELECT nimi FROM Kurssi K
+15. SELECT nimi
+FROM Kurssi
-WHERE K.kurssitunnus
+WHERE Kurssi.kurssitunnus
-NOT IN (SELECT tunnus FROM Kurssitehtävä)
+NOT IN (SELECT kurssi FROM Kurssitehtävä)

 16. SELECT kurssi AS kurssikoodi, COUNT(*) AS lukumäärä FROM Kurssisuoritus GROUP BY kurssi